enzofass/liri-bot/README.md

     * If no song is provided then your program will default to "The Sign" by Ace of Base.

-`movie-this` will output the following information to your terminal/bash window:
+`movie-this` will search the OMDB API for an movie and render following information to your terminal/bash window:

     * Title of the movie.

     * Year the movie came out.